sst/sst/www/docs/learn/index.md

 We'll start by creating an app with our starter and set up our local development environment.
 The starter includes a database, a GraphQL API, and a React frontend.

 The starter creates a very simple Reddit clone.
-You can submit links and it'll display all the links I've submitted.
+You can submit links and it'll display all the links that have been submitted.
 We'll add a comments feature to our app.

 To do this, we'll start by adding a new database table.
 Then we'll add an API to our GraphQL endpoint.
 Finally, we'll connect it to our frontend.
 And deploy it to the world!